rakete/cute3d/README.md

 ## Getting Started

-Currently Cute3D can be used as a simple OpenGL rendering library, that helps you getting something on the screen without running into the 'black screen' problem programmers often face when first beginning with OpenGL.
-Despite the fact that I call Cute3D a library, it does not yet build as a shared library.
-Instead, the best way to get started with Cute3D is to just clone the repository, build the included tests and start experimenting with the source code directly:
+The best way to get started with Cute3D in its current state is to just clone the repository, build the included tests and start experimenting with the source code directly:

     git clone https://github.com/rakete/cute3d.git
     cd cute3d